Here's a bit about us!

 CHRISTOPHER PRYOR - DIRECTOR / CINEMATOGRAPHER / EDITOR / PHOTOGRAPHER

 Chris is the director, cinematographer and editor of the award-winning feature documentaries THE GROUND WE WON and HOW FAR IS HEAVEN.
 Both films have screened to considerable critical acclaim both in New Zealand and abroad, with THE GROUND WE WON being hailed “an instant national classic” and “one of the most powerfully cinematic New Zealand movies ever”.

 Over the past 15 years, Chris has collaborated on countless drama and documentaries for both the big and small screen, including shooting more than 50 episodes of the much loved Maori TV arts series KETE ARONUI.
 Chris has also contributed as cinematographer and co-editor to Florian Habicht’s features WOODENHEAD, KAIKOHE DEMOLITION and RUBBING FROM A LIVE MAN, as cinematographer for Zia Mandviwalla’s short films CLEAN LINEN and AMADI and again as a cinematographer for Alyx Duncan’s award-winning films THE RED HOUSE and THE TIDE KEEPER.

 Chris and partner Miriam Smith were recent recipients of the prestigious Harriet Friedlander New York Residency - where the creative team focused on developing several original feature drama and documentary projects.

-Chris, who originally trained as a stills photographer, continues to pursue his love of photography through an ever growing range of personal and professional projects.
+Chris, who originally trained as a stills photographer, continues to develop his photography practise - with recent work featuring on PHOTOFORUM.

 MIRIAM SMITH - WRITER / PRODUCER